Music & Theatre (MTF)

 MTF 257 American Music (3 credits)

-Attributes: American Studies Course, GEP Art/Literature, Music Industry Course, Undergraduate
+Attributes: American Studies Course, CCC: F&P Arts, Design & Creative, GEP: Art/Literature, Music Industry Course, Undergraduate

 MTF 258 Major Composers (3 credits)

-Major composers courses are semester-long studies of a single composer and his or her contributions to music history.
-Students read a biography of the composer and study several of his or her pieces in detail.
+Major composers courses are semester-long studies of a single composer and their contributions to music history.
+Students read a biography of the composer and study several of their pieces in detail.
 Examples of courses in the Major Composers series include Ludwig van Beethoven and Johann Sebastian Bach.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 261 Theatre Performance Practicum (3 credits)